 The participant table in the example above looks like this:

 Because set tables reference entities in an entity table, you must upload the entity table first.
 For example, a sample_set table references a sample table.
 If you try to upload the sample_set table before the sample table, Terra will you give an error message.

 Deleting entity tables deletes sets that reference the entities

 Similarly, if you delete an entity table, Terra will automatically delete a set table that references it.
 In the example above, deleting the sample table will automatically delete the sample_set table.

 Special tables: Pair (tumor-normal analysis)

-If you're analyzing cancer data, you're probably familiar with tumor-normal pairs where a given participant has a sample from tumor tissue and normal tissue.
+If you're analyzing cancer data, you're familiar with tumor-normal pairs where a given participant has a sample from tumor tissue and one from normal tissue.
 To facilitate this type of analysis, Terra has predefined associations for participant, sample, and pair data tables.
 If you upload these tables in order, and specify that Terra should associate them, Terra will automatically link the tables together for use in workflows for somatic analysis.

 Learn more in Adding pair tables to a workspace for tumor-normal analysis.

 Download a template TSV file (pair.tsv) template here.